-Wojapi is an American Indian berry sauce.
-You might think “jam” just to get you in the frame of mind but this wojapi is not a sweet, sugary jam.
-You taste the berries, not sugar.
-You may not need to add much sugar, depending on the sweetness of your berries.
+Wojapi is an American Indian berry sauce that I first tried with fry bread at the restaurant, Tocabe.
+Think of “jam” just to get you in the frame of mind but this wojapi is not a sweet, sugary jam.
+You’ll taste the berries, not sugar.
+Adding sugar may not even be necessary, depending on the sweetness of your berries.

 What is wojapi?

-Wojapi is an American Indian berry sauce.
-Traditional wojapi can be made with chokeberries, blueberries, huckleberries and/or blackberries.
+The definition of wojapi is an American Indian berry sauce.
+Traditional wojapi can be made with chokeberries, blueberries, huckleberries and/or blackberries that sometimes may be as thick as pudding or with a consistency of jam.
 A bit of sugar or honey may be added but the highlight of this sauce is the berries, not the sweetener.

 This wojapi is made with frozen berries: cherries, blueberries, and cranberries as well as a touch of honey.